-What’s very unique about this app in comparison to the others, is that all exercises are animated with avatar-type figures, so you’re guaranteed to find an exercise that is fully equipped with a picture and video demonstration.
+What’s unique about this app compared to the others is that all exercises are animated with avatar-type figures, so you’re guaranteed to find an exercise that is fully equipped with a picture and video demonstration.

 They also present anatomically accurate diagrams to help you understand what muscle group you’re working with.

-You’re free to build your own workout or let GymGoal design one for you.
-The app’s design is pretty basic, but thorough.
-And if you’re new to working out, its simplicity may be quite helpful and feel less overwhelming.
+You’re free to build your workout or let GymGoal design one for you.
+The app’s design is pretty basic but thorough.
+And if you’re new to working out, its simplicity may be helpful and feel less overwhelming.